Data Representation

 Integer Byte Order

-Byte order, also known as endianness of a system defines how multi $N$-byte chunks ($N \gt 1$) are assign to memory addresses.
+Byte order, also known as endianness of a system defines how multi N-byte chunks (N \gt 1) are assigned to memory addresses.

 Note